cloudlinux/cloudlinux-doc/docs/elevate/README.md

 ## FAQ

-### What is Elevate?
+### What is ELevate?
 The ELevate project is an initiative to support migrations between major version of RHEL-derivatives.

-The CloudLinux Elevate variant, built on top of the [AlmaLinux ELevate project](https://wiki.almalinux.org/elevate/), aims to provide a streamlined method of upgrading CloudLinux 7 systems to CloudLinux 8 in-place.
+The CloudLinux ELevate variant, built on top of the [AlmaLinux ELevate project](https://wiki.almalinux.org/elevate/), aims to provide a streamlined method of upgrading CloudLinux 7 systems to CloudLinux 8 in-place.

 The [Leapp utility](https://leapp.readthedocs.io/) is the main tool used to perform the upgrade.

+The [CloudLinux 7 with cPanel ELevate Scenario](#elevate-scenario---cloudlinux-7-with-cpanel) uses a modified version of the [cPanel ELevate](https://github.com/cpanel/elevate) project as an additional layer of the upgrade process.

 ELevate is a project aimed to provide the ability to migrate between major versions of RHEL-based distributions from 7.x to 8.x.
 It combines Red Hat's Leapp framework with a community created library and service for the migration metadata set required for it.

 ### Is it ready for production use?

-Not entirely.

-While the Elevate project and its surrounding ecosystem is mature, support for CloudLinux has been introduced quite recently, and as such, hasn't been thoroughy tested and verified yet.
+While the ELevate project and its surrounding ecosystem is mature, support for CloudLinux has been introduced quite recently.

+We guarantee functionality of CloudLinux products and services on the post-upgrade system.
+You are welcome to contact CloudLinux Support with any issues that occur with said products.

+However, we cannot guarantee that the third-party software and RPM packages will be updated correctly on all system configurations.
+[See below](#will-it-upgrade-everything-i-have-on-my-system).

-In particular, systems with configurations and packages that substantially differ from a typical CloudLinux 7 installation could encounter issues previously not seen before.
+Systems with configurations and packages that substantially differ from a typical CloudLinux 7 installation could encounter issues previously not seen before.

 ### Can it break something on my system?

-**<font color="Red">Yes.</font>**
+It can.

-A full system upgrade is an inherently invasive procedure In some cases, due to different system configurations, package errors or even power failures, you may encounter issues during the upgrade process that can't be automatically recovered from.
+A full system upgrade is an inherently invasive procedure.
+In some cases, due to different system configurations, package errors or even power failures, you may encounter issues during the upgrade process that can't be automatically recovered from.

 Said issues may be severe, **<font color="Red">up to and including rendering the system completely inaccessible.</font>**

-To that end, we **highly recommend never running Elevate on a system without a backup ready**.
+To that end, we **highly recommend never running ELevate on a system without a backup ready**.

 Ideally, perform a trial run in a disposable environment, like a VM or a sandbox, to verify that migration functions as expected before you attempt to migrate a system.

 ### Will it upgrade everything I have on my system?

 It depends.
-It's possible that Elevate will not upgrade some software, especially one that isn't related to CloudLinux or a supported panel.
+ELevate will not upgrade arbitrary software, especially one that isn't related to CloudLinux or a supported panel.

 The ELevate project only supports a subset of package repositories it's aware of - that is, package repositories that are included in its configuration files.

 Packages from repositories Leapp is unaware of **will not be upgraded**.

-It's possible to add missing repositories and packages to Elevate yourself, if you're so inclined.
+It's possible to add missing repositories and packages to ELevate yourself, if you're so inclined.
 Please check the [Contribution](/elevate/#contribution) section for more information on how to do so.

 ### Will it interrupt my server's functionality?